 You’ll only climb it once – so climb with the Kili Experts!

-Want to know more about our treks and the Kili Experts team?
-We recommend that you begin by looking at our list of Frequently Asked Questions which contains a lot of useful information about the treks and our service.
+To find out more about our treks and the Kili Experts team, after reading this page we recommend that you begin by looking at our list of Frequently Asked Questions which contains a lot of useful information about the treks and our service.
 We also have pages devoted to the Full Circuit Umbwe and Alternative Lemosho routes to give you an idea of what makes these routes so special and, of course, unique.
 In this section you will also find a schedule of Trekking dates.

 Why book your Kilimanjaro climb with us?